forestgrape/coronavirus/index.md

 <p id="particles">---</p>

-## Intermezzo Particles in the Respiratory Tract
+## Intermezzo: Particle Dynamics in the Respiratory Tract
 Conversational remarks about how I understand particle deposition models.

 Particle deposition and clearance are possibly relevant for Covid-19 in view of: